TCHouseOwl/sevenconceptsmedia.github.io/about.md

 permalink: /about/
 ---
 Seven Concepts Media is a growing portal and publishing service focused on authors and creators who provide engaging media (printed or digital).
-We would greatly appreciate your review of the media we list after purchase.
+After your purchase, we would greatly appreciate your review of the media we list.

 Non-fiction that reflects diverse interests, unique insights, practical perspectives, and/or real-world connections to inspire critical thinking.